Close up of the hand of a PHS student holdidng an epee during Fencing class

 • The Resource Room (118) may be used for studying or co-working provided an adult co-op member or instructor is also in the room at all times.

-• Once it is emptied of all our supplies, our Closet (122) may be used by those needing a quiet place to take a break from the hubbub of our classrooms and shared spaces provided the door remains open at all times.
+• Unscheduled classrooms may be used by those needing a quiet place to take a break from the hubbub of our classrooms and shared spaces provided the door remains open or an adult co-op member or instructor is also in the room at all times.

 PHS may not use these spaces: